mesonbuild/meson/docs/markdown/Contributing.md

   to avoid wasted effort

 Meson uses Flake8 for style guide enforcement.
-The Flake8 options for the project are contained in setup.cfg.
+The Flake8 options for the project are contained in .flake8.

 To run Flake8 on your local clone of Meson: